 - Assists Security Services in the annual issuing and collecting of residential keys.

-- Coordinates with the Director of Security Services and the University Locksmith large scale re-keying efforts in residential areas.
+- Coordinates with the director of Security Services and the university's locksmith large scale re-keying efforts in residential areas.

 - Authorize, by completing and signing a University of Puget Sound Key Authorization Card, the issuance of all keys to rooms and areas under the department's control.